 Curcuma longa, better known as turmeric, is an ancient spice traditionally appreciated by the peoples of India, Asia, and the Middle East for use in cuisine and beauty applications.
-Turmeric has a recognizable, vibrant yellowish orange hue and is loaded with health supporting nutrients; curcuminoids are perhaps the most notable.
-As the most active phytochemicals in turmeric root, curcuminoids offer powerful health-promoting effects through antioxidant, neuroprotective, and immune system boosting activity.
+Turmeric has a recognizable, vibrant yellowish-orange hue.
+This power root is loaded with health supporting nutrients; curcuminoids are perhaps the most notable.

 Turmeric and Prostate Health

 Turmeric offers many positive health benefits, especially to prostate health.
-A double-blind, placebo-controlled clinical trial published in the Journal of Cancer Science & Therapy cited radioprotective effects of curcumin in prostate cancer patients.
-Furthermore, of two patient groups, one that received the curcumin supplement and one that received placebo, the group receiving the curcumin supplementation showed significant, long lasting, improvement in urinary ease and frequency.
+A double-blind, placebo-controlled clinical trial cited radioprotective effects of curcumin in patients with prostate issues.
+Furthermore, of two patient groups, one that received the curcumin supplement and one that received placebo, the group receiving the curcumin supplementation showed significant, long-lasting, improvement in urinary ease and frequency.

-Another study investigated the potential effects of curcumin on prostate cancer cells in vitro.
-When curcumin was administered to the cancer cells, researchers observed a notable increase in cancer cell death as the curcumin concentrations increased.
-Keep in mind that these results, though exciting, are still preliminary and it's premature to call turmeric a cure or treatment of any sort for cancer.
-However current understanding is that a combination of inflammation and high androgenicity increase the risk for developing prostate cancer.
-Some research suggests that curcumin may down regulate androgen receptors and soothe inflammation, actions that have some wondering if it may help fight the rate of cancer cell development.
+Another study investigated the potential effects of curcumin on harmful prostate cells in vitro.
+When curcumin was administered to the cells, researchers observed a notable increase in harmful cell death as the curcumin concentrations increased.
+Keep in mind that these results, though exciting, are still preliminary and it's premature to call turmeric a cure or treatment of any sort.

 Turmeric and Enlarged Prostate

-A study published in the December 2012 issue of Italy's Panminerva Medica evaluated the effect of a curcumin supplement taken by persons with BPH (enlarged prostate).
+A paper published in Italy's Panminerva Medica evaluated the effect of a curcumin supplement taken by persons with BPH (enlarged prostate).
 Sixty-one patients were divided into two groups for the 6-month study.
-The results showed that the group who received curcumin supplementation experienced fewer urinary infections and less incontinence than the control group.
-Significant improvements in urinary stream and quality of life were also reported.
+The results showed that the group who received curcumin supplementation experienced fewer urinary issues and less incontinence than the control group.
+Significant improvements were found not only in urinary stream but also reported quality of life.
 Researchers surmise that curcumin may actually help the body inhibit the compounds that cause prostate enlargement.

 Turmeric's Bonus Benefit for Male Health

-This is worth mentioning...
-A 12-week study published in 2014 used animal models to compare the effects of Viagra and curcumin.
-You can scour the details for yourself, but, in short, at the conclusion of the 12-week study, curcumin supplementation had produced a notably improved erectile response... making many wonder if curcumin may support erectile function?
+This is worth mentioning.
+A 12-week study compared the effects of curcumin with regular medication.
+You can scour the details for yourself, but, in short, at the conclusion of the study, curcumin supplementation had turned on genes responsible for erectile response, leading the experts to encourage investigation into whether curcumin may support erectile function.

 Supplementing with Turmeric

-There are a lot of turmeric supplements out there, so you want to begin looking into the company to make sure it’s a high-quality, pure supplement.
-Global Healing Center’s Prostrex™ contains turmeric root, saw palmetto, nettle leaf, and other herbs that will boost prostate health and promote normal urine flow.
+There are a lot of turmeric supplements out there, so you want to begin looking into the company to make sure it sells a high-quality, pure supplement.
+Global Healing's Prostrex™ contains turmeric root, saw palmetto, nettle leaf, and other herbs that will boost prostate health and promote normal urine flow.
 It’s a great way to support your prostate.